oroinc/documentation/commerce/install_upgrade/index.rst

 Installation Guide
 ==================

-This section provides information on the Oro application installation, the steps and recommendations for environment preparation, guidance on the installation via CLI and :ref:`via UI <book-installation-wizard>`, and the necessary post-install actions.
+This section provides information on the Oro application installation, the steps and recommendations for environment preparation, guidance on the installation via CLI, and the necessary post-install actions.

 The information is grouped into the following topics: